-Back in March, Luke from Hundstrasse and I decided to take part in a game-swap.
-Our objective was to find the most bizarre retro titles for each other and, in return for my gift of Realm of the Dead, he sent me Whiplash – a platforming adventure that caused come controversy when it was released in 2004.
+Back in March, Luke from Hundstrasse and I took part in a game-swap.
+Our objective was to find the most bizarre retro titles and, in return for my gift of Realm of the Dead, he sent me Whiplash – a platformer that caused come controversy when it was released in 2004.

 It was a fun experience so, when Athena from AmbiGaming asked if I wanted to do another game-swap, I agreed straight away.
 This time the requirement would be different though: instead of searching for titles the other had never played before, we instead challenged each other to try one of our favourite releases.
 This explains why she completed Fable on stream recently, something I can only apologise to her for; I might love this game but the controls and camera do feel awfully clunky nowadays.

 She nominated me to play Metal Gear Solid in return but it didn’t quite work out as planned.
 Thanks to the original being rather expensive to purchase and a code donated by Ellen from Ace Asunder not working due to regional lockout, I didn’t get the chance.
 Athena agreed I could play Metal Gear Solid 2: Sons of Liberty instead, so a copy was ordered for my PlayStation 2; but ultimately I installed it on our Xbox One after realising it was available via Game Pass as it would enable the use of a modern controller.

 This would be the first Hideo Kojima title I’d ever tried so I felt a little apprehensive for a couple of reasons.
 Although I can enjoy action releases, poor coordination means I’m not that great at them and I wondered how long it would take me to complete the game.
 In addition, my opinion of Kojima had been influenced by articles I’d read in the past – about the way he viewed women, his eccentricity, his sense of ego – so I wasn’t sure whether I’d feel comfortable with what I was about to see.